 Why Am I Overthinking After Being Cheated On?

-Most of us have heard of and even used the term overthinking, and while we think it may not be that bad, it can lead us to come to conclusions without any real evidence.
-After experiencing infidelity in a relationship, it is common for the partner who was cheated on to overthink, as they may constantly be concerned it may happen again, experience self-esteem problems as a result, and may have difficulties with trust issues.
+Many of us are familiar with the term ‘overthinking’ and might dismiss it as harmless.
+However, it often leads us to make conclusions based on little to no evidence.
+After experiencing infidelity it’s common for the betrayed partner to overthink their situation.
+Concerns about a repeat betrayal can lead to self-esteem issues and trust issues.
 You may worry when your partner goes out, pays too much attention to their phone, or changes specific routines.

 Those who deal with OCD, anxiety and other mood disorders may experience overthinking more frequently and more intensely after infidelity.1